PerlAlien/Alien-Build/README.md

     only use this if you are using [Alien::Build::Plugin::Autoconf](https://metacpan.org/pod/Alien::Build::Plugin::Autoconf) in your [alienfile](https://metacpan.org/pod/alienfile).

+- old

+    Hash containing information on a previously installed Alien of the same name, if available.
+This may be useful in cases where you want to reuse the previous install if it is still sufficient.

+    - prefix

+        The prefix for the previous install.

-- old\_prefix
+    - runtime

-    The prefix from an old install, if available.
-This can be useful for reusing an existing install if it meets the current requirements.
+        The runtime properties from the previous install.

 - patch